felixrabe-attic/felixrabe--LessMoney/README.md

 - can be used with little or no Internet connection
 - is implemented in Ruby on Rails
 - is published on GitHub
-- is licensed as Open Source under the GNU GPLv3
+- is licensed as Open Source under the GNU Affero GPLv3